cth/QsubCmds.jl/README.md

  - `stdout`::String points to a file where stdout from the job is logged.
  - `environment`::String One of the available parallel environments, e.g., `smp`.
  - `queue`::String specify which queue to use.
+ - `vqueue`::VirtualQueue specify virtual queue to use fore throttling
  - `vmem_mb`::UInt64 Specify how many megabytes of virtual memory to allocate for the job.
  - `cpus`::UInt64 How many CPUs to allocate for job.
  - `depends`: An array of submitted jobs that must finished before present job will be run.